The ultimate long-distance hike in the Peak District has to be the Edale Skyline walk.

 At the cairn, this is where you join a short section of the Pennine Way.
 Follow the path as it descends to a narrow track.

-Once you reach the track go through the gate on your right then keep walking in a southerly direction to Brown Knoll.
+Once you reach the track go through the gate on your right then keep walking in a southerly direction over Brown Knoll where there’s another trig point.

-Follow the path, until you reach a track, turn right here for a short distance, before then turning left as you head up to Rushup Edge, then along to Lord’s Seat.
+Follow the path, until you reach a track.
+Turn right here for a short distance, before then turning left at the wall as you head up to Rushup Edge, then along to Lord’s Seat.

 Be sure to take the lower path that descends to meet the road, before then taking the path up to Mam Tor summit.